cliffordru/PatientManager/PatientManagerClient/README.md

 The following are  instructions for installing the code.

-0) Ensure you have node installed.
+0) Ensure you have node installed as well as the angular cli

    At a command prompt, type `node -v` to ensure you have version `14.15.0` or higher before proceeding.

+   Ensure you have the angular cli installed.
+If not, type `npm install -g @angular/cli` at the command prompt

 1) Download or clone the code from this repository.